netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

         return converter;
     }
 ```
 To use `RsaSigner` for JWToken, private and public keys are required.
-On the `AuthorizationServer` these keys are stored in the Java Key Store on the Server - keypair.jks.
+On the `AuthorizationServer` these keys are stored in the Java Key Store on the Server - **_keypair.jks_**.
-When Access and Refresh tokens are issues, they encoded using private keys, then Resource Servers can check token signature and decode it by using public key.
+When Access and Refresh tokens are issued, they encoded and signed using private keys, then Resource Servers can check token signature and decode it by using public key.
 Every Resource server should have public key.

 ```java